yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-4/jason-hanna-scaleup-week-4.md

 - I have participated in every stand-up
 - I submitted a blog outline and solicited feedback
 - I have given feedback on the blog outlines others have   posted: [example](https://gist.github.com/twhitinger/e4aeeff5bc6a23d378319a33b3168c83)
+- I opened a PR on the project

 ### Work Completed